daniel-agblevor/Chat/README.md

 *   **Learning Tools (Authenticated Users Only):**
     *   **Flashcards:** Review key concepts and information from your documents in a flashcard format.
     *   **Quiz Me:** Test your knowledge with automatically generated quizzes based on your data.
-*   **User Feedback:** Provide feedback on the application via a simple modal.
-*   **Modern Design:**
-    *   A sleek, dark interface with a "glass effect".
-    *   Responsive design that works on different screen sizes.

 ## Technology Stack